m-Samhoury/GithubRepos/README.md

 #### This sample was created to showcase my skills in the Android Framework.

-In the company I work at, we use MVP architecture, dagger2, and no use of livedata and other components.
+In the company I work at, we use MVP architecture, dagger2, GSON, and no use of livedata and other components.
 I decided in this project to make use of the jetpack libraries, especially that almost all of them are now stable.

 I used the **MVVM** architecture with a flavor of state machine approach inorder to render the UI according to the